 Until recently, Southwest was one of the few remaining airlines from which you could buy a gift card with your airline credits.
 But when one travel loophole closes, another one opens.

 There is plenty of research that buying airfare straight from Southwest will trigger your credit … so long as the charge is under $100.
-That could get tricky, and in most cases, it would require buying one-way flights separately rather than a round-trip fare.
+That could get tricky.
+In most cases, it would require buying one-way flights separately rather than a round-trip fare.

 Whether you're flying on a budget airline or on a basic economy fare, paying to pick your seat on the plane is the new normal.